5 Celtic Beauty Secrets To Celebrate St. Patrick’s Day

 - Wash and condition your hair as you usually do.

 - Massage the flat beer through your hair and into your scalp.

 - Leave the beer in your hair for about 15 minutes.

 - Use cool water to rinse the beer out of your hair.

-Celtic Beauty Secrets: Seaweed Infusion (back to index)
+Celtic Beauty Secrets: Seaweed Infusion

 The Irish have been soaking in seaweed-infused baths for centuries.
 To embrace this tradition, seawater is pumped directly from the ocean into large tubs and then piles of locally harvested seaweed are added in.
 The seaweed is known to be rich in properties that are healing and nourishing to hair and skin.